 The Yorkshire Barn Café

 Murton Park York has an on-site café called The Yorkshire Barn Cafe. serves a selection of hot and cold food and drinks, providing a convenient option for those looking to grab a bite to eat during their visit.
-The cafe is open Tuesday – Sunday.
+The café is open Monday to Sunday with last orders for hot food at 3:30pm.

-Alternatively, you can bring your own picnics and enjoy the outdoor seating areas and picnic tables located throughout the park.
+Alternatively, you can bring your own picnic and enjoy the outdoor seating areas and picnic tables located throughout the park.

-We had a coffee and sausage roll at the cafe.
+We had a coffee and sa ausage roll at the cafe.
 I was happy to discover they had a vegan sausage roll!

 Practical Information: Planning Your Visit